Upper Hudson AVA: Geology

 The Upper Hudson region is an area rich in geologic/tectonic activity.
 Over the course of history the Adirondack Mountains, Allegheny Plateau, Taconic Mountains and the Mohawk and Hudson Rivers all have been produced by this activity.
 These features are the results of different tectonic movements and these features have created the topography that make up the Upper Hudson region and lends itself to creating the distinct differences from the surrounding areas.

 Most of New York State is under laid by sedimentary rocks: sandstone, shale, limestone and conglomerate.
 This is due to the fact that for much of New York States geologic history it was under water.
 475 MYA seas covered all of New York and most of the eastern half of proto North America.
 During the Paleozoic era from 500 to 300 million years ago (MYA), very thick limestone deposits formed, nearly two thousand feet of sedimentary rock was deposited at the bottom of that ancient sea.
 Today those rock layers are visible in many places.

 Approximately 300MYA the tectonic plate movements that gave rise to the Allegheny Plateau and the Taconian Orogeny began to shape the region and began to create dry land.
 The Adirondack Mountains are a relatively new feature that was formed in the last 10 to 20 million years due to an uplifting or dome.
 The Adirondacks continue to grow today at a rate of approximately 2.0 to 3.0 mm per year.
 These three features along with the Hudson and Mohawk rivers give the region its characteristics.

 The second historic event is the ice sheets that advanced and retreated over the region numerous times, the Laurentide Ice Sheet.
 These ice sheets which at some time were more than 3 miles thick moved and deposited much of the overlaying soils in the region.
 They also changed some of the features developed from the much earlier tectonic movements and help to erode vast quantities of rock.
 They are the force that created the Finger Lakes.
 These ice sheet also contributed to the formation Lake Albany, a 160-mile inland body of water that stretched from Glens Falls NY to Poughkeepsie NY, but eventually drained.

 Vineyards

-The vineyards within the AVA include, Altamont Vineyards, Autumn's Harvest Vineyard, Capoccia Vineyards, Clover Pond Vineyard, Creek Haven Vineyard, Dusenberry Vineyards, Engle's Vineyard, Fossil Stone Vineyards, Galway Rock Vineyard, Helderberg 1839 Vineyard, Helderberg Meadworks, Hummingbird Hills Vineyard, Ledge Rock Hill Winery, MaCauley Creek Vineyard, Northern Cross Vineyard, Redstone Ridge Vineyard, Schernau Estate's Vineyard, South Dominion Vineyard and Victory View Vineyard.
+The vineyards within the AVA include, Altamont Vineyards, Autumn's Harvest Vineyard, Clover Pond Vineyard, Creek Haven Vineyard, Dusenberry Vineyards, Fossil Stone Vineyards, Galway Rock Vineyard, Helderberg 1839 Vineyard, Helderberg Meadworks, Hummingbird Hills Vineyard, Ledge Rock Hill Winery, Ives Hollow Vineyard, Northern Cross Vineyard, Redstone Ridge Vineyard, South Dominion Vineyard and Victory View Vineyard.